MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Address.md

 - **Empty Inputs** - Triggers when a user does not enter an input where the field is required.
 Also triggered when whitespace is entered into a required field.
 For each field, individual error messages are shown e.g. for address line 1, the error message is "Enter address line 1, typically the building and street".

 All errors in the postcode field besides empty input give the "Enter a full UK postcode" error message.
-The postcode validation we used is deliberately conservative so that there is no case where a valid UK or British overseas terrority postcode triggers an error.
+The postcode validation we used is deliberately conservative so that there is no case where a valid UK or British overseas territory postcode triggers an error.

 - **Minimum character limit** - Triggers when the postcode is shorter than 5 characters.
 For example, the input "NW3".
 - **Starts with more than 2 letters** - Triggers when the postcode starts with more than 2 letters.
 For example, the input "GEH11 2JJ".
+    - There are exceptions this, where the first part of the postcode (incode) corresponds to a British overseas territory.
+Postcodes where the first part is ASCN, BBND, CIQQ, FIQQ, GX11, PCRN, SIQQ, STHL, TDCU or TKCA are all accepted and will not trigger an error.
 - **Does not have 2 letters at the end** - Triggers when the postcode does not end in 2 letters or ends in more than 2 letters.
 For example, the inputs "G1 1D1" or "G1 1DDD".
 - **First part (outcode) starts with a number** - Triggers when the first part of the postcode input starts with a number.
 For example, the input "1AA 3ED".
 - **Second half (incode) starts with a letter** - Triggers when the second part of the postcode input starts with a letter.
 For example, the input "NE33 FDG".